Coronavirus, The Immune System and Stress

 Clinical trials suggest that Vitamin A supplementation reduces morbidity and mortality in different infectious diseases, including human immunodeficiency virus infection.15 Some studies suggest having Vitamin A along with Vitamin D can be more effective for fighting viruses.16

-Vitamin E offers various benefits to the immune system and has been shown to enhance immune responses in animal and human models while offering protection against several infectious diseases.17 Supplementation of elderly individuals has been shown to enhance their immune response.18
+Vitamin E offers various benefits by way of immune support and has been shown to enhance immune responses in animal and human models while offering protection against several infectious diseases.17 Supplementation of elderly individuals has been shown to enhance their immune response.18

 Vitamin E modulates T cell function through directly impacting T cell membrane integrity, signal transduction, and cell division.19 T cells are a type of immune cell that fight against intracellular pathogens.
 This includes virus-infected cells such as flu, HIV, herpes and cancer cells.
 Vitamin E also indirectly affects inflammatory mediators generated from other immune cells.
 Modulation of immune function in this way is significant because it affects host susceptibility to infectious diseases such as respiratory infections.